QiaoNPC/qiaonpc.github.io/content/post/GCC/index.md

 Besides the technical learning, GCC also gives opportunities for participants to experience the culture of the host country.

 During the week, we had some time to explore **Ho Chi Minh City** and experience Vietnamese culture.
+A lot of my favorite memories actually came from these small moments outside class, where everyone was just eating, talking, joking around, and learning about each other’s backgrounds.

 Some memorable moments included:

 - Trying **Vietnamese pho**
+- Eating **banh mi**
+- Trying **jellyfish**
 - Drinking **Vietnamese coffee**
+- Drinking **Vietnamese tea**
 - Exploring the city with other participants
 - Having many conversations about cybersecurity research and career paths